 - BOD is the amount of dissolved oxygen needed by bacteria in decomposing the organic wastes present in water.
 It is expressed in milligrams of oxygen per litre of water.

-- Since BOD is limited to biodegradable materials Therefore, it is not a reliable method of measuring pollution load in water.
+- Since BOD is limited to biodegradable materials, it is not a reliable method of measuring water pollution.

-- Chemical oxygen demand (COD) is a slightly better mode used to measure pollution load in water.
+- Chemical oxygen demand (COD) is a slightly better mode used to measure pollution load in the water.

-- Discharge of waste water from industries like petroleum, paper manufacturing, metal extraction and processing, chemical manufacturing, etc., that often contain toxic substances, notably, heavy metals (defined as elements with density > 5 g/cm3 such as mercury, cadmium, copper, lead, arsenic) and a variety of organic compounds.
+- Discharge of wastewater from industries like petroleum, paper manufacturing, metal extraction and processing, chemical manufacturing, etc., that often contain toxic substances, notably, heavy metals (defined as elements with density > 5 g/cm3 such as mercury, cadmium, copper, lead, arsenic) and a variety of organic compounds.

 - Agricultural runoff contains dissolved salts such as nitrates, phosphates, ammonia and other nutrients, and toxic metal ions and organic compounds.

 - Fertilizers contain major plant nutrients such as nitrogen, phosphorus and potassium.

 - Excess fertilisers may reach the groundwater by leaching or may be mixed with surface water.

 - Pesticides include insecticides, fungicides, herbicides, etc. They contain a wide range of chemicals such as chlorinated hydrocarbons (CHCs.
 E.g. DDT, Endosulfan etc.), organophosphates, metallic salts, carbonates, etc.